 }

-You can also create multiple CSS classes to use various custom sliders on your site, so it would look like this:
+You can also create several CSS classes to use various custom sliders on your site, so it would look like this:

 /* changer l'apparence du curseur */